-Screen-Free Week is coming to a close.
-The international celebration, hosted by the nonprofit Campaign for a Commercial-Free Childhood, took place April 29 – May 5, 2019.
+Screen-Free Week, the international celebration hosted by the nonprofit Campaign for a Commercial-Free Childhood, takes place the first week in May.
 Schools, libraries, communities, and families around the world will organize events designed to help children turn off screens in order to connect with family, friends, nature, and their own creativity.
 The observance can also provide some welcome relief from the symptoms of digital eye fatigue.

 - YouGov; Eye Fatigue Research 2016: Data on file.

 - Based on a statistically significant difference of the mean change of Accommodative Microfluctuations and when compared to Biofinity sphere after reading on an iPhone for 20 minutes.